GreedyKomodoDragon/kontour/README.md

 # Kontour - Modern Kubernetes Desktop Manager

 A powerful, desktop-based Kubernetes management tool built with Rust and Dioxus.
-Kontour provides a modern, intuitive interface for managing your Kubernetes clusters with native performance and reliability.
+Kontour provides a modern, intuitive interface for managing your Kubernetes clusters with performance and reliability.

 ![Kontour UI](images/kontourui.png)